The Society of the Friends of Hellenism is formed by Mr. Nicholas Spillios, who is also its first president.

 KYKLOS officially dedicates its new wardrobe room in a renovated corner of the church basement.
 The room houses over 300 folk costumes and KYKLOS awards/paraphernalia.
 Minister Sarah Hoffman (Minister of Health) and Kathy Rigakis cut the official ribbon.
 Kathy Rigakis is also honoured for her many years of service and support to KYKLOS and the Hellenic costume tradition.

-KYKLOS completes in the Llangollen International Music Festival in Wales, Great Britain and places 3rd place in the traditional folk category.
+KYKLOS competes in the Llangollen International Music Festival in Wales, Great Britain and ranks 3rd place in the traditional folk category.
 In addition, the group performs five shows to audiences from around the world.

 An Ad Hoc Committee is established to investigate the condition of the current church and community building at 10831 – 124 St. NW.
 Edmonton.
 It is also mandated to find out the values of the properties both at Jasper Avenue and 124 Street, and to make recommendations about the purchase/acquisition of a new building for the church and community.
 The committee consists of Mr. Nectarios Stamatakis PEng (chair), Mr. Constantinos (Dino) Loutas PEng, Dr. Demetri Kutsogiannis MD, Dr. Athanasios Tavouktsoglou (convener), Mr. Johnny Sergiannis and others as the need arises.